afewell/ovathetap/README.md

 # REQUIRED: Use nano or your preferred text editor to populate the variables in the secrets.env.sh file
 nano "/${ovathetap_home}/config/secrets.env.sh"
 ```
-- **VMWARE EMPLOYEES:** If your lab environment is on a vmware internal network, you can uncomment the docker_proxy_cache var and the default value provides the vmware docker proxy cache url for container downloads which can help bypass docker hub rate limits, but it only works from vmware internal networks.

 ### Download Tanzu Application Platform